TadakaSuryaTeja/Covid-Live-Web-App/README.md

 The application also provides a search bar where you can enter the name of a country to view its Covid-19 statistics.

-# Data source
-The Covid-19 data used in this application is sourced from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.